ProCern/tokyo_manager/README.md

     tokyo-manager start --slave

+When starting a new slave, if the master is on a different host than the slave, provide the host for the master:

+    tokyo-manager start --slave --host tt.ssbe.api

 To specify the month to start the instance for, give the date in YYYYMM format:

     tokyo-manager start --master --date 201201